-Raul has had a private practice in Houston, Texas since 1992.
-He has been practicing criminal defense law on a continuous basis for over 26 years.
-He has been doing court appointments as well as representing clients through his own practice, handling felony as well as misdemeanor cases at both the State District Court and the County Criminal Courts at Law levels.
-In addition to criminal defense, he also represents clients in family law and personal injury law cases.
+Before his election, Judge Rodríguez had a private practice in Houston, Texas.
+He primarily focused on criminal defense law for over 26 years.
+He worked as a court-appointed attorney and zealously represented clients through his own practice, handling felony as well as misdemeanor cases at both the State District Court and the County Criminal Courts at Law levels.
+In addition to criminal defense, he also handled family law and personal injury law cases.

-Raul is also a mediator, and he is often referred cases by the Family District Courts and Civil District Courts to assist in resolving disputes between litigants.
+Judge Rodríguez was also a mediator, and he was often referred cases by the Family District Courts and Civil District Courts to assist in resolving disputes between litigants.

-Raul’s judicial experience with the City of Houston Municipal Courts has given him the opportunity to work closely with defense attorneys, prosecutors, law enforcement officers and court clerks.
-He has learned to have the judicial temperament necessary for a Judge when dealing with attorneys, court personnel, defendants, victims and witnesses.
+Judge Rodríguez’s experience with the City of Houston Municipal Courts gave him the opportunity to work closely with defense attorneys, prosecutors, law enforcement officers and court clerks.
+He learned the importance of judicial temperament when dealing with attorneys, court personnel, defendants, victims and witnesses.